unstoppabledomains/domain-profiles/README.md

 ## Contributing

 To contribute changes to the `domain-profiles` project, you'll need to clone the project and build it in your local environment.
+The following commands show how to clone the repo and run the UD.me website locally on your system.

 ```shell
 # Clone the project